Reviews You Can Rely On

 Sound Quality

 The JBL Tune 720 BT delivers a generally well-balanced sound profile with no particular frequency range overpowering the rest of the mix.
-The headphones sound much quieter than most competitors, and we had to turn them up a lot to get them loud enough for comfortable listening.
-Thankfully, they maintain a consistent quality at various listening volumes, with no distortion at higher volumes, which can tend to happen when you pump up the volume.
-The overall sound profile is solid for the price.
+The headphones sound significantly quieter than most competitors, and we had to turn them up quite a bit to achieve a comfortable listening volume.
+Thankfully, they maintain a consistent quality at various listening volumes, with no distortion at higher volumes, which can often occur when the volume is increased.
+The overall sound profile struggles to compete with others in its price range.

 Sound Quality Ratings